 #10: Board Games

 I love to play board games.
-Some of my favourites ones to play with older teenagers or adults are King of Tokyo, Settlers of Catan, or Monopoly Deal, the Card Game.
+Some of my favourites ones to play with older teenagers or adults are Settlers of Catan, Monopoly Deal and King of Tokyo.
 It’s also really, really easy to design your own board games to review whatever vocabulary or grammar your students are studying.
 Once you try it once, you’ll see how easy it really is.
 They’re easy to make, students love them, and they’re perfect for review.
 It’s a win all around!

 Here’s how to make and use board games: